Guide to deploying 3rd party JARs to remote repository

 Deploying a 3rd party JAR with a customized POM

-If a POM is already existing for the 3rd Party JAR and you want to deploy it together with the JAR we should use the pomFile
+If a POM already exists for the third party JAR and you want to deploy it together with the JAR, you should use the pomFile argument of the deploy-file goal.
+See sample below.

 Deploying Source Jars